rleibbrandt/sapteched2017container/Getting Started with SAP HANA, Express Edition and Docker.md

 ```

+If you restart Docker or your mac, or change the networking configuration, the previous section will have to be repeated.

 ### Run the container

-Wait until the container is “pulled” before continuing to the next steps.
-If you restart Docker or your mac, or change the networking configuration, the previous section will have to be repeated.

 The password for the HANA container is an input to the ***"docker run"*** command.
 You have to create a password file, in JSON format - here is a sample: